onflow/fcl-auth-android/README.md

 # FCL Android

-FCL Android is a Kotlin library for the [Flow Client Library (FCL)](https://docs.onflow.org/fcl/) that enables Flow wallet authentication on iOS devices.
+FCL Android is a Kotlin library for the [Flow Client Library (FCL)](https://docs.onflow.org/fcl/) that enables Flow wallet authentication on Android devices.

 ## Demo